 Regenerated believers will have the love of Christ in their heart.
 Not simply a love for some people, but a love for the unlovable, the broken, the lost.
 A Christ like love in our hearts is only attained through receiving the righteousness of Christ through salvation.
 When Christ takes over your life and his Lordship guides your heart, you will see people differently.
-You will not view them based on race, ethnicity or demographic categorization.
+His love will saturate every areas of your life.
+You will not view others based on race, ethnicity or demographic categorization.
 You will see people as He sees people.
 As you grow spiritually, this will intensify.

 Ingredient 4: Obedience